Coup attempts against Corazon Aquino: "God Save the Queen" Plot

 A more serious conspiracy unfolded some months later, known as the "God Save the Queen Plot".
 The Davide Commission concluded that Defense Secretary Enrile and members of the Reform the Armed Forces Movement (RAM) were behind the plot.
 Scheduled for November 11, 1986, the plot was discovered by government several days in advance and was deliberately leaked to the Philippine Daily Inquirer, thus thwarting the plan.

 The government then learnt that the plot was rescheduled for November 22, 1986.
 On November 22, the military was placed on red alert and the rebel troops were blockaded, leading them to return to barracks.
 The following day, Aquino announced she had sacked Enrile as Defense Secretary and that she would revamp her Cabinet, "to give the government a chance to start all over again."

 The murders of labor leaders Rolando Olalia and Leonor Alay-ay by members of the RAM on November 6, 1986, and of activist Lean Alejandro the following year are believed to have been planned as part of the God Save the Queen coup plot.
 The surveillance of Olalia and labor minister Augusto "Bobbit" Sanchez have also been linked to the plot.

 1987 attempts

 GMA-7 incident

 From January 27–29, 1987, around 100 soldiers led by Colonel Oscar Canlas seized the main compound of GMA Network in Quezon City, while other troops attempted in vain to capture Sangley Point Air Force Base in Cavite.
 One rebel soldier was killed, while 35 people were injured.

 In the early morning of January 1, 1991, former lieutenant colonel Rodolfo Calzado was captured without resistance in Paco Park, Manila by the Philippine Air Force for masterminding the plan to capture Sangley Point, and was sentenced to 12 years in prison.

-On August 28, 1992, 16 military rebels who took part in the takeover of GMA Network were temporarily released from detention and placed in the custody of their respective service commanders on orders from President Fidel Ramos.
+On August 28, 1992, 16 military rebels who took part in the takeover of GMA were temporarily released from detention and placed in the custody of their respective service commanders on orders from President Fidel Ramos.